Cushione/photora/README.md

 - The Post Entry component is reused throughout the application to display posts.
 - At the top of the card, a link to the author's profile and the time since posting is displayed.
 - The middle of the card shows the image of the post.
 - Below the image, the owner of the post can see buttons to edit and delete the post.
-All the users can see like and comment buttons which are only accessible to members though.
+All the users can see like and comment buttons, which are only accessible to authenticated members.
-- Next to the buttons users can see the number of likes and comments.
-Users can click the number of likes to see a list of members that liked the post.
+- Next to the buttons, users can see the number of likes and comments.
+Users can click the number of likes to see a list of members who liked the post.

 ## User Likes Modal
 ![User Likes Modal](docs/features/user-likes-modal.png)